JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

      username.
 This will be achieved by adding a Finish block to the `Condition met` branch of the `When` block.
 And if authentication fails after 3 attempts, we need another `Finish` block following the `Repeat` block.

-     Drag and drop colored dot on the lower vertex of the `When` block to create a `Condition met` branch.
+     Drag and drop the colored dot on the lower vertex of the `When` block to create a `Condition met` branch.
 Create a `Finish` block on this branch.

      ![](../../../assets/agamalab-flow-passwd-create-finish.png)